 Richard Ritenbaugh, reflecting on the verdict of the macabre case in North Carolina, in which a couple had been collecting welfare benefits for an adopted daughter who had been mysteriously missing for two years, concludes that Judge Thomas Schroeder acted. . .

 When Jesus healed a woman bent over by a severe spinal condition, it was in a synagogue and on a Sabbath, arousing the anger of the Pharisees, who taught that healing was forbidden on God's day of rest.
-Martin Collins writes that Jesus uses the situation to illustrate a proper use of the Sabbath, as a time to loose what is bound and straighten what is crooked.
+Martin Collins writes that Jesus uses the situation t. . .

-One Sabbath during His ministry, Jesus took the opportunity to heal a man with a withered hand.
-The Pharisees, however, castigated Him for doing so.
-Martin Collins points out the hypocrisy of these self-righteous Jews regarding the Sabbath.
+One Sabbath, Jesus healed a man with a withered hand.
+The Pharisees, however, hypocritically castigated Him for doing so.
+Christ's response reveals their problem.

 Most are not aware that in the Gospels, questions about the Sabbath center on how to keep it, not whether it should be kept.
 John Ritenbaugh explains how Jesus approached the Sabbath as an example to us.

 John Ritenbaugh describes the process through which God perfects His image in us, linking three sub-themes: 1) God's disciplining, 2) our listening, and 3) God's watchful care.
 Obedience to God's Word strengthens us, enabling us to receive our spiritual he. . .